LibreShark/sharkdumps/README.md

 ## N64 DexDrive

-The DexDrive is an N64 memory card reader/writer/backup device that connects to a Windows 98-XP PC with a RS-232 serial cable.
+The DexDrive is an N64 memory card reader/writer/backup device that connects to a Windows 98-XP PC with an RS-232 serial cable.

 <img src="/assets/photos/n64-dexdrive-hardware-480.png" width="200" alt="DexDrive memory card reader for N64">